BSkyB/faber/README.md

 `$element`: The rendered DOM element passed from ComponentRendererDirective

+`update`: To be called whenever the component wants to update and save the content changes

 ##### unselected (optional)

 > Callback function to be called when the rendered component block is unselected

 `$element`: The rendered DOM element passed from ComponentRendererDirective

+`update`: To be called whenever the component wants to update and save the content changes